facelessuser/pyspelling/docs/src/markdown/configuration.md

 apply to files being processed with a the pipeline disabled.
 When the pipeline is disabled, files are sent directly to the spell checker with no modifications.

-!!! tip "Unsupported Encodings"
+/// tip | Unsupported Encodings
 If you are trying to spell check a file in an unsupported encoding, you can use the builtin text filter to convert the content to a more appropriate encoding.
 In general, it is recommended to work in, or convert to UTF-8.
+///

 ### Sources